Fulfillment Center vs. Warehouse: Comparison

 Utilize the 3PL’s state-of-the-art software for inventory management and tracking and share the expense with other businesses.

-Fulfillment Center vs Warehouse: Which Is Right For Your Business?
+Warehouse vs Fulfillment Center: Which Is Right For Your Business?

 To recap: A warehouse is generally used as a long-term storage solution.
 Meanwhile, a fulfillment center provides temporary storage for items that will soon or frequently be shipped out to customers.
 Warehouses are often owned or used by an individual company or business, while fulfillment centers are usually run by a third-party logistics (3PL) company that services multiple merchants (exceptions include eCommerce industry giants, such as Amazon, who operate their own network of fulfillment centers).